VergaraC/Fruit-Map/README.md

 # Fruit-Map

-App that locates fruitfull trees in your region
+App that locates fruitfull trees in your region!
-Made for Andrid using Android Studio
+Made for Android using Android Studio.
-Made as a final Project for a Agile Development at Insper for Rafael Ferrão
+Made as a final Project for a Agile Development class at Insper for Rafael Ferrão

 Made by: